-Our High Ambition pathway for Mexico shows a peak in total greenhouse gas (GHG) emissions before 2025, followed by a 48-52% reduction in emissions (including Land Use, Land Use Change and Forestry (LULUCF) from 2023 levels by 2035.
-As of October 24, 2025, Mexico has not announced its 2035 Nationally Determined Contribution (NDC).
-Mexico’s 2030 NDC aims for a 35% unconditional or 40% conditional reduction from BAU by 2030, and the country has committed to reach net-zero emissions by 2050.1,2 GHG emissions (including LULUCF) have been rising in the country, increasing by 14% between 2010 and 2023.3,4 Meeting the 2030 unconditional target requires maintaining the average annual emissions growth rate from 2010 to 2023, while the conditional target requires slight annual reductions, keeping emissions near 2023 levels.3,5
+Our High Ambition pathway for Mexico shows a peak in total greenhouse gas (GHG) emissions before 2025, followed by a 48-52% reduction in emissions (including Land Use, Land Use Change and Forestry (LULUCF)) from 2023 levels by 2035.
+For its 2035 Nationally Determined Contribution (NDC), Mexico commits to reducing emissions by 364-404 MtCO2e unconditionally, and 332-363 MtCO2e conditionally,1 while its 2030 NDC aims for a 35% unconditional or 40% conditional reduction from BAU by 2030, and the country has committed to reach net-zero emissions by 2050.2,3 While the higher end of the conditional target is largely in line with the CGS High Ambition pathway, the unconditional target does not appear very ambitious and is not consistent with a linear pathway from 2022 to net-zero emissions by 2050, as indicated by Mexico at COP29.3 GHG emissions (including LULUCF) have been rising in the country, increasing by 14% between 2010 and 2023.4,5 Meeting the 2035 unconditional and conditional targets requires accelerating emission reductions and reversing the historical emissions trend observed between 2010 to 2023.4,6

 2035 Target: Total GHG Emissions Reductions